chef-boneyard/chef-fundamentals/slides/introduction-to-search/01_slide.md

     ip_addrs = search(:node, "role:webserver").map {|n| n["ipaddress"]}

-Aggregated results can be passed a Ruby block with the “map” method and the value of a single attribute can be extracted.
+Aggregated results can be passed a Ruby block with the "map" method and the value of a single attribute can be extracted.

 # Block Search